S2E/s2e-old/docs/Windows/DriverTutorial.rst

 * **-net user -net nic,model=ne2k_pci**: instructs QEMU that we want to use the NE2K virtual NIC adapter.
 This NIC adapter is not to be confused with the fake PCI device we set up in previous options.
 This NE2K adapter is a real one, and we will use it to upload files to the virtual machine.

+* **-monitor telnet:localhost:4444,server,nowait**: QEMU will listen on the port 4444 for connections to the monitor.
+This is useful to take snapshots of the VM.

+* **-s**: makes QEMU to listen for incoming GDB connections.
+We shall see how to make use of this feature later in this tutorial.

 2. Copying files
 ----------------